HomeAboutWorkServicesPluginsBlogContactstart_a_build

 The Build

 Custom Astro build with Tailwind CSS and FareHarbor booking integration baked in at the component level instead of bolted on in a modal.
-Mobile-first design so anglers can book from the dock, the couch, or the passenger seat of a pickup truck on US-1.
-Fast load times (<2s on mobile), clean layout, and all the trip info (duration, price, boat, captain, what’s included, what to bring) front and center on every trip card.
+Mobile-first, so anglers can book from the dock, the couch, or the passenger seat of a pickup truck on US-1.
+Load times under 2s on mobile, clean layout, and every trip card surfaces the basics up front: duration, price, boat, captain, what’s included, what to bring.

 The Result